Full Alphabet Typing Task (All Rows)

 Key Drills for Full Alphabet Fluency

-To achieve total command, our practice will include specific types of drills:
+To achieve total command of the three rows, our practice will include specific types of exercise and make the task

 • Pangram-style Sentence: “The quick brown fox jumps over the lazy dog.”
 In the pangram, you will get all the letters of the English alphabet.
-Our exercise uses a slightly modified version to match the pangram and extend it.
+Our typing game has used a slightly modified version to match the pangram and extend it.

 Today’s task is to use 10 fingers on the three rows, like the top, bottom, and home rows.
-And it has prepared for warm-up drills that focus on vertical, cross-row movements on the three rows.
-Then, we will move on to a diverse list of words made by taking letters from all rows where full sentences can also be seen.
+And it has prepared for warm-up exercises that focus on vertical, cross-row movements.
+Then, we will move on to a diverse list of words made by taking letters from all rows, where full sentences can also be seen.

 • Trust Your Anchor Keys: Always keep the index fingers of both hands lightly on the ‘F’ and ‘J’ keys.
-They are your guide and will help you stay oriented without looking down.
+This is the first step of the golden rule of 10-finger placement.
+Because it will orient your finger and control moving other rows and keys with the proper finger.

 • Maintain a Smooth Rhythm: Focus on a steady, even tapping pace.
-Always avoid fast and jerky movements.
-Mind that you are in the learning phase; accuracy matters more than speed.
-A smooth rhythm reduces errors and increases our overall speed.
+Always avoid fast and false movements.
+Please note you are in the learning phase; accuracy matters more than speed.
+A smooth rhythm reduces errors and increases our overall WPM speed.

 Leave a Comment